 Parents are regarded as partners in their children’s education.
 Their comments and suggestions are welcomed at any time.
 They are encouraged to contact the staff or visit the school to:

 - discuss their child’s progress

 - seek advice

 - offer help

 If parents wish to visit the school for any of the above purposes, they are asked to contact the school office in order to make an appointment with the appropriate person.

 Parents are strongly encouraged to join the school’s various annual events.

-Clear communication between parents and staff is essential and several channels are available to facilitate this including the telephone, newsletters, letters, emails and information on the school’s website and telephone.
+Clear communication between parents and staff is essential and several channels are available to facilitate this including newsletters, letters, emails, information on the school’s website and telephone.
 Members of the school community are asked to uphold the school ethos and respect all partners at all times.
 This includes calls and texts to staff only at a reasonable time of day (7am-7pm).

 Parents have two-three formal meetings each year (once each term) with the teachers and therapists in order to discuss their child’s educational programmes.
 The aims of the meetings include: